taqiyeddinedj/HA_Infra/README.md

 ## Computing Process
 I would highly recommend using at least 8GB RAM for testing purposes.
 Upscaling computing resources is also important as a MUST
+8 THREADS at least

+## Storage
+Migrating to Longhorn for storage, This will give a storage class we can provide for the applications

 ## Nginx Ingress Controller